namshi/roger/README.md

 # TODO

 * documentation
+  * how to run / extend / pass config file
 * ~~load YML config file~~
 * run a single build
   * ~~clone a repo from master~~